LaFayette native nets Webby Awards

-LaFayette native Cory Lee runs the blog, which he started in 2013; since then, he has traveled to 37 countries and all seven continents as a powered wheelchair user.
+Lee, a LaFayette native, runs the blog, which he started in 2013; since then, he has traveled to 37 countries and all seven continents as a powered wheelchair user.
 On the blog, he shares his experiences as a wheelchair user traveling the world and hopes to inspire other people, both those with and without disabilities, to break out of their comfort zone and see all of the beauty the world has to offer.

 “Curb Free with Cory Lee has set the standard for innovation and creativity on the Internet,” said Claire Graves, executive director of The Webby Awards.
 “This award is a testament to the skill, ingenuity and vision of its creator.”